HashirRana-alt/Portfolio/README.md

 ## Projects

+**Lumen** — A browser-based generative art playground with 14 interactive toys and 12 themes.

 Lumen is a single-file interactive art experience built entirely in vanilla JavaScript and HTML5 Canvas.

 The landing page showcases all 14 toys with live animated previews.

 The full-screen playground lets you sculpt a living canvas with your cursor or touch.